abramsymons/rtd-muon/docs/source/twaper.rst

   - Calculating the TWAP of a normal ERC-20 token
   - Calculating the TWAP of an LP token

-This document is made up of three sections:
+This document is made up of four sections:

   1- In the first section, we describe how a module is developed to calculate Time Weighted Average Price (TWAP) of a pair of tokens based on the information it gets from a Uniswap pool or one of its forks.

   2- In this section, we explain how to use the module from section one to obtain a token’s price from routes made of pairs that end with a stablecoin.
 These routes can be in different exchanges on different chains.

-   3- In section 3, we demonstrate how the price of an LP token is calculated using the procedure in section 2.
+  3- In section 3, we demonstrate how the TWAP of an LP token is calculated using the procedure in section 2.

+  4- This section explains how a request is processed by the app.

+NB: Throughout this document, pair price refers to the price of one token in terms of the other.

 **************************
 Calculating TWAP of a Pair